Gavin-TC/tetris/README.md

 # Terminal Tetris in C#
-This is an almost feature complete remake of Tetris.
+This is an almost feature complete remake of Tetris in the terminal with C#.

 ## Missing and bugs
 - Missing t-spin combos